 All the process can be completed on the internet!!

-Only less than 5 dollars to storage your luggage at the safe place!
-One of the largest travel agencies Voyagin offers a luggage storage service at its office in Shibuya, Tokyo.
+One of the largest travel agencies Voyagin offers a luggage storage service in Shibuya, Tokyo.
 Shibuya is one of the most popular tourist places you should visit on your trip to Tokyo.
 If you want to travel around the area including Shibuya, Harajuku and Shinjuku before you head to hotels, leave your heavy luggage there.